 Contact Interpreting and Translating Service NT for help to get your documents translated.

 Results from the assessment

 It can take between four and six weeks to get your assessment results.

 You can go to the following websites for more information about overseas qualifications:

 - Australian Education International - National Office of Overseas Skills Recognition - you will need to pay a fee for a qualification assessment

-- Trades Recognition Australia - part of the Australian Government's Department of Education and Training
+- Qualify Me! - part of the Australian Government's Department of Education and Training

 - Vocational Education and Training Assessment Services

 - Teachers Registration Board NT